AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-53176-product-rule-with-is-one-of-condition-do-not-match.md

 ## Issue

-The related product rule `is one of` condition does not work correctly for "products to match".
+The related product rule `is one of` condition does not work correctly for "Products to Match".

 <u>Steps to reproduce</u>: